shaileshkhanna/Implementation-of-Simple-Linear-Regression-Model-for-Predicting-the-Marks-Scored/README.md

 Program to implement the simple linear regression model for predicting the marks scored.
 Developed by: S.SHAILESH KHANNA
 RegisterNumber: 212220040152
-/*
-Program to implement the simple linear regression model for predicting the marks scored.
-Developed by:challa sandeep
-RegisterNumber: 212221240011
 import numpy as np
 import pandas as pd
 import matplotlib.pyplot as plt